jojobear13/shinpokered/README.md

     - An AI mon with three status moves will have about a 50% chance of ignoring item-use or switching
   - Discourage using fly/dig if faster than the player who is also picking fly/dig
   - If the player used and item or switched, AI is blind to the player's sleep counter when considering dream eater
+  - Slightly discourage zero-power moves (except healing) if the player's active pokemon is below 1/2 HP
+  - Rage should be highly discouraged EXCEPT in the follow scenario
+    - AI active pokemon is faster than the player's active pokemon
+    - AND the player's active pokemon is using a 2-hit or 2-5 hit move (lightly discourage instead)

 - Trainer ai routine #3 (choosing effective moves) has been modified
   - It now heavily discourages moves that would have no effect due to type immunity